 Diabetes is a common condition in America.
-An estimated 29 million Americans (about 1 in 11 people) have diabetes, meaning their bodies either do not produce insulin or do not use it properly.
+More than 30 million Americans have diabetes, meaning their bodies either do not produce insulin or do not use it properly.
 Insulin is a hormone made in the pancreas that helps the cells in the body to absorb the glucose (sugar), which we use for energy.

-"When a patient with diabetes comes to Yale Medicine, we work with them to develop optimal treatment options based on their lifestyle, their goals and their overall health,” says Ania Jastreboff, MD, PhD, assistant professor of Endocrinology and (pediatric) Endocrinology & Diabetes as well as the director of the Metabolic Health & Weight Loss Program.
+"When a patient with diabetes comes to Yale Medicine, we work with them to develop optimal treatment options based on their lifestyle, their goals and their overall health,” says Ania Jastreboff, MD, PhD, an endocrinologist and director of the Yale Medicine Metabolic Health & Weight Loss Program.

 “Rather than treating only the diseases of diabetes or obesity, we treat patients as whole people, helping them live healthier, happier, more fulfilling lives,” Dr. Jastreboff says.